gradle/gradle/design-docs/improved-console.md

 The mainArea is displayed at the top for rendering important messages like warnings and errors.

-`--quiet`, `--info`, and `--debug` log level flags affect the output visible in the main TextArea, However, the default will change so that `LIFECYCLE` logs are no longer displayed.
+`TaskExecutionLogger` no longer sets logging headers.
+This prevents logging of task names in main area.
+To compensate for the user's loss of context, [WARN and ERROR logs can be configured to give more context](#story-log-messages-can-be-configured-to-give-more-context), possibly setting the log category (and allowing `LogEvent` to accept a category) to the build operation description then configuring `StyledTextOutputBackedRenderer` to render category by default.

+In the case where a build process is not attached to a terminal, `OutputEvent`s are handled the same as previous versions of Gradle in that they are streamed to stdout and stderr with no filtering or throttling.

 The `ProgressLabel` is intended to give the user a glance-able indicator that tells them whether the build will be finished soon or not.
 See ["Display build progress as a progress bar through colorized output"](#story-display-build-progress-as-a-progress-bar-through-colorized-output) below.

 The multiple progressArea lines are rendered results of a fixed list of `AbstractWorker`s.
-It displays work-in-progress for each `AbstractWorker`.
-Forked processes submit BuildOperations with information about "what" is running "where".
+It displays work-in-progress for each `AbstractWorker`. `BuildOperationDetails` is built with an optional worker ID to provide information about "where" an operation is running so that a mapping of worker to index of operation status line can be maintained.

 A `OperationStatusBarFormatter` can be used to customize the intra-line display of each `ProgressOperation` chain (each `ProgressOperation` has a reference to its parent)

 ### Implementation
-A `RichConsole` extends `Console` with the following operations:
+A `ParallelWorkReportingConsole` extends `Console` with the following operations:
  - `TextArea getMainArea()` (inherited from `Console`)
  - `ProgressLabel getStatusBar()` (inherited from `Console`)
  - `MultiStatusTextArea getProgressArea()`